 In an effort to maximize the number of households per cell and the number of time-series observations per cohort, we label as 'young' ('old') the households whose head is aged below or equal to (above) 35 at the time of the FES interview.
-This age threshold allows us to split further the birth cohorts between 1951 and 1960.

-As for the birth cohorts between 1940 and 1950, there are insufficient observations to generate sufficiently large 'young consumers' sub-groups.
-And similarly, for the birth cohorts between 1961 and 1970, there are insufficient observations to generate 'old consumers' sub-groups.
-Hence, for these cohorts, we do not try any further level of disaggregation.
+This age threshold allows us to split the cohorts born between 1951 and 1960.
+However, for the cohorts born between 1940 and 1950, there are insufficient observations to generate a large enough subgroup of 'young consumers'.
+And similarly, for the cohorts born between 1961 and 1970, there are insufficient observations to generate a sub-group of 'old consumers'.
+Hence, for these cohorts, we do not attempt any further disaggregation.